nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/04_Modelling_IT_Systems/17_Constructing_State_Chart_Diagram/README.md

 Starting with this simple diagram, the obtained mutation events can be added.
 Here, the following questions should be asked for each event:

  * Is the mutation event permitted in all cases, meaning, for all states, or are there states in which the mutation event is not permitted?
 The various cases that decide if a mutation event is permitted are depicted as states.
-Behind these cases are the dynamic business rules, which we already mentioned in Static and Dynamic Business Rules.
+Behind these cases are the dynamic business rules, which we already mentioned in <b>Static and Dynamic Business Rules</b>.

  * In which state is the object after the occurrence of a mutation event?
 The new state depends on the state of the object before the occurrence of the mutation event.